-Ten months later, on May 6, 1933, the Institute for Sexual Science was looted and same-sex dancing was banned.
+On May 6, 1933, the Institute for Sexual Science was looted and same-sex dancing was banned.
 From 1933 to 1945, an estimated 100,000 LGBT individuals were arrested.
 An extraordinary decade of sexual freedom was over.

 Nash talked ardently of the comparisons between the rise of fascism in the 1920s and 1930s and modern German rhetoric.
 “When I read political speeches from 1932, I think to myself, I heard someone say that on the six o’clock news last night,” he said.